pbowling/mllf/docs/index.rst

 - **Background**: conceptual and mathematical background for multisite λ-dynamics and Adaptive Landscape Flattening (ALF)
 - **Installation**: how to install the package and dependencies
+- **File Handling**: parsers and writers for RTF, PDB, bias coefficients, and output files
+- **DeepSet Pretraining**: learned physical representations from atomic structure
+- **CB Behavior Cloning**: transfer learning from expert bias coefficients
+- **Contextual Bandit Setup**: graph neural network architecture for bias prediction
 - **Workflow System**: complete pipeline from combination generation to training
-- **Contextual Bandit Setup**: graph neural network architecture for bias prediction
 - **Examples**: runnable training workflows with SLURM integration
 - **References**: bibliography for cited literature
 - **API**: generated API reference for the ``mllf`` package